-Most of the information in this toolkit relates to the things you need to do when setting up your food co-op, however, once its up and running there is still a lot of work to do to ensure it is sustainable in the long term.
+Most of the information in this toolkit relates to the things you need to do when setting up your food co-op, however, once it’s up and running there is still a lot of work to do to ensure it is sustainable in the long term.

 Sustainability is all about ensuring that your food co-op is able to keep running.
 This is highly dependent on economic factors i.e. can the food co-op bring in enough income to cover its running costs.
 It is therefore important to monitor the success of your food co-op by keeping a record of customer numbers and sales of produce.

-It is very important to know whether the food co-op meets customers and members' needs, for example is it on at a convenient time.
+It is very important to know whether the food co-op meets customers and members' needs, for example is it on at a convenient time?
 It is therefore a good idea to survey both customers and volunteers to find out what they think.

 You need to measure the impact of your food co-op's activities to know how successful it has been in achieving its objectives.
 Here are some examples of what you can measure:

 - It is good practice to monitor the numbers of customers and members on an on-going basis so you know whether these have increased or decreased.

 - Try to gather contact details for your customers e.g. name, address, email - the easiest way to do this is to have a membership card system.

 - If customers stop shopping at the food co-op you can also contact them to find out why and get some feedback